delhatch/PiPod_Zero2W/README.md

 <li>The side-mount pushbutton switches are Digikey part EG4388CT-ND</li>
 <li>The red and green LEDs are Digikey part 1830-1082-1-ND and 1830-1079-1-ND, respectively</li></ul>
 <H2>Instructions</H2>
-<ul><li>Download the OS file "2023-12-05-raspios-bookworm-arm64.img.xz</li>
+<ul><li>Download the OS file "2023-12-05-raspios-bookworm-arm64.img.xz"</li>
 <li>Using rufus-3.22 (or similar), burn the image to a 128GB micro-SD card.</li>
 <li>Assuming you have a fully-assembled PiPod hardware: Connect an HDMI monitor to the Pi Zero 2 W. Also connect a USB expander hub such as the SmartQ
 H302S to the Pi Zero usb connector.
 Connect a USB keyboard and mouse to the hub.</li>
 <li>Power-up the Pi Zero and go through the configuration screens.
-Make sure wifi is enabled and connect to a network.
+Make sure wifi is enabled and connected to a network.
 Reboot.</li>
 <li>Type sudo nano /boot/config.txt and make the following changes:
   <ul>
     <li>un-comment dtparam=spi=on (to turn on the SPI port)</li>